-- 1. Rope Length/Speed (IWWF Rule 8.01/AWSA Rule 10.06): AWSA rules allow the skier to start at any line length below maximum speed.
-AWSA also allows the skier the option to shorten the line before reaching maximum speed and surpassing maximum speed for the division up to his respective Open Division maximum speed (In Class C tournaments).
+- Rope Length/Speed (IWWF Rule 8.01/AWSA Rule 10.06): AWSA allows the skier the option to surpass maximum speed for the division up to his respective Open Division maximum speed (In Class C tournaments).
 IWWF only begins scoring a skier's pass at 18.25M and does not allow scores for speeds above division maximum.
 Long line is allowed but just not counted. - 2.
 Handle Throws & Damaged Equipment (IWWF 8.04/AWSA 10.11 & 10.15): AWSA Rules allow handle throws and requests for damaged equipment time-outs between passes.
 IWWF Rules allow a handle throw between the starting dock and the entry gate on the first pass.
 There are still stipulations once entering the course for damaged equipment time-outs on passes leading to a re-ride. - 3.
 Slow Time and Scoring (IWWF 8.05/AWSA 10.10B1): At class C and below, AWSA allows an improvement in score on a slow time, and matches IWWF for Class E, IWWF allows improvement if the speed is so slow that it is equal to or below the fast tolerance of the next slower pass. - 4.
-Delays over 10 minutes (IWWF 12.02/AWSA 10.10E4) Both state that if there is a delay of 10 minutes or more the skier may take an unscored jump or warm up slalom pass.
+Delays over 10 minutes (IWWF 12.02/AWSA 10.10E4) Both state that if there is a delay of 10 minutes or more the skier may take an unscored up slalom pass.
 AWSA also lets the slalom skier start over with an unprotected score.
 (See Rule 10.10E4 for time constraint options)